-Seeing this scenario of mushrooming RTAs in Asia and efforts to deepen ties, many scholars argue that there is huge potential for a customs union in Asia as the next step.
+Seeing this scenario of mushrooming RTAs in Asia and efforts to deepenties, many scholars argue that there is huge potential for a customs union in Asia as the next step.
 Also scholars like Bhagwati name the phenomenon of mushrooming of RTAs with overlapping membership and with multiple problems of rules of origin as 'spaghetti bowl'.
 This term has been used in particular with East Asian countries, as they are the most active in these RTAs.
-Since most of these are FTAs, in which each country is free to impose its own tariff for non-members, there arises issue of rules of origin differ across different RTAs.
-Keeping this thing also in mind, many scholars argue that a customs union is highly desirable in Asia, as it would ensure the pan-Asian integration which has been rendered unimplemented given so many overlapping RTAS.
+Since most of these are FTAs, in which each country is free to impose its own tariff for non-members, there arises issue of rules of origin which are said to increase the cost to the country concerned, as rules of origin differ across different RTAs.
+Keeping this thing also in mind, many scholars argue that a customs union is highly desirable in Asia, as it would ensure the pan - Asian integration which has been rendered unimplemented given so many overlapping RTAS.
 However, different scholars differ in their approach and argument regarding which part of Asia and which main players shall be involved deeply in this process.